-Holiday Gift Guide: The Best ‘Star Wars’ Toys, Figures, and Droids
+Holiday Gifts: The Best ‘Star Wars’ Toys, Figures, and Droids

 These are definitely the gifts you're looking for.

 But with every company trying to capitalize on the branded tie-ins (Star Wars cashews, anyone?), it can be tough to figure out which Star Wars stuff is legit and which is just a container of ordinary nuts pretending to be from a galaxy far far away.
-This list of dolls, droids, and action figures ⏤ from indestructible lightsabers and R2-D2 coffee makers to Kylo Ren dolls and Porgs that talk ⏤ represent a few of the coolest Star Wars swag currently on the market.
+This list of Star Wars action figures, dolls, and droids ⏤ from indestructible lightsabers and R2-D2 coffee makers to Kylo Ren dolls and Porgs that talk ⏤ represent a few of the coolest Star Wars swag currently on the market, and make great holiday gifts.
 May the Force be with your holiday shopping.

 Luke Skywalker’s Landspeeder by Radio Flyer

-The tike-sized version of Luke Skywalker’s X-34 Landspeeder may not levitate, but it does have seats for two, an interactive dashboard with lighted buttons that command intergalactic sound effects, and a max cruising speed of 5mph ⏤ which makes it fast enough to outrun imaginary Storm Troopers and some real-life pets.
+The tike-sized version of Luke Skywalker’s X-34 Landspeeder may not levitate, but it does have seats for two, an interactive dashboard with lighted buttons that command intergalactic sound effects, and a max cruising speed of 5mph ⏤ which makes it fast enough to outrun imaginary Storm Troopers and some real-life pets, not to mention a great holiday gift.

 Big Figs 20-Inch Star Wars Figures